warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 **Features:**
 - Lifecycle hook registration and execution
-- State management with subscription system
+- State management with subscription system and serialiser-based persistence
 - Event handling with emitter pattern
 - Cleanup and resource management